 The Character Animation Track at UCF is a two-year, full-time cohort program designed to prepare students for careers as animators, modelers, riggers, or texture artists in the film or computer game industries.
 An art background is desirable, and students are required to take several art courses.

-Admission to the Character Animation track includes a mandatory portfolio review.
-Character Animation is a highly competitive, limited access program and students must maintain a GPA of 3.0 in all program coursework.
+- PASS mandatory portfolio review.
+(Character Animation is a highly competitive, limited access program and students must maintain a GPA of 3.0 in all program coursework.
 Students are encouraged to simultaneously apply for studio art and/or graphic design portfolio.
-Students intending to pursue Character Animation (as well as Experimental Animation or Graphic Design) will be enrolled in the Emerging Media Pending B.F.A. program until they have successfully completed the portfolio review.
+Students intending to pursue Character Animation (as well as Experimental Animation or Graphic Design) will be enrolled in the Emerging Media Pending B.F.A. program until they have successfully completed the portfolio review.)

 Note: Character Animation classes are currently held downtown at the Center for Emerging Media.
 However, beginning in fall 2019, all classes will be held on the UCF Main Campus.Portfolio and Admission Info